Last Updated on

 Johan: It is rather easy to identify and describe what is distinctly typical of varying regions in Sweden.
 The so-called kurbits flower motive of Dalecarlia, the richly decorated textiles of Scania and the intense red color of bride chests in the northern part of Sweden are among those.
 But then it is very hard to single out one or two ingredients which all Swedish folk art share, something they all have in common.
 If you dare doing so you will instinctively return to what I described in my answer to the second question above – that there are certain ways of handling the motives that are common to all folk art all over the world.

 Dalecarlia is a province, famous for its well preserved small villages, folk music and folk art.
 It has ever since the 19th century played an important part in the creation of the national concept “Sweden” and was heavily promoted as a symbol of “typical Swedish”.
-It is not always easy to offer a simply explanation to the question why folk art objects look like they do, why some kind of patterns or colors were favored in some regions and not in other.
+It is not always easy to offer a simple explanation to the question of why folk art objects look like they do, why some kind of patterns or colors were favored in some regions and not in other.
 Partly this was the outcome of locally found and locally processed materials, partly it was caused by connections between people from varying regions.
 But this is a complicated issue, that requires more space than we have here.